-A New York Times Book Review Editorsâ€™ Choice
+A New York Times Book Review Editors™ Choice

 In the North Carolina college town of Chapel Hill, a cool-headed, intellectual minister is grilling shish kebabs in his backyard when he hears God speak to him out loud.
-But neither he nor most of his congregation believe in a God whoâ€™d reach out to them directly.
+The feel of spirit in this moment is undeniable.
+But neither he nor most of his congregation believe in a God who reaches out to them directly.

 This shocking spiritual experience triggers a series of profound crises for the Rev. Swain Hammond, threatening to destabilize his marriage, his relationship with the church, his conscience and his very soul.

 As wild temptation takes hold, this attractive but socially awkward, happily married young minister must wrestle with his impulse to escape the very thing he has been seeking.

 “…Real emotional power… most readers will find themselves both satisfied and disturbed.”

 “…She tells an incredible story incredibly well.”

 “Perceptively written, often poignant….”

 “She treats an age-old subject… with a freshness that makes it real and relevant to everyday life.”